yea-80y/Swarm-Uploader/README.md

 - Automated ENS content hash updates
 - CowSwap transaction signing via Bee node wallet

-## 🙌 Built For and By the Community
+## 🙌 Built For the Community, by the Community

 > This project is part of a larger vision to make decentralized storage accessible, functional, and empowering for end users.
 > From file uploads to forum threads, all content is truly **owned and served** by the user.